Why Monadic IO?

 other one under the inverse correspondence:

-ma >>= f = join $ fmap f ma
+ma >>= f = join $ fmap f ma (e.g. each bind builds up

-); the inverse is
+m a); the inverse is

-join = (>>= id)
+join = (>>= id).

 instance Applicative MonadicIO where